 Non-player characters have these statistics too.
 On Normal difficulty, each is roughly equal to half the character's level.

 These statistics are then used to derive two other statistics, which are then used in combat:

-Health - A base amount (usually 15-30) + 5 times Endurance + 5 times level.
-Vitality - Equal to 10 plus roughly 1.5 times your level plus your Endurance.
+Health - 40 + 5 times Endurance + 5 times level.
+Vitality - 10 + 10 times level.

 Attacking - Determining If An Attack Hits